 1. There is no need to book, we will have a maximum number of people in the field at one time, this number will depend on how many tunnels we have open on the day.
 This will be closely monitored by our staff, so please be aware there may be a short wait during peak periods.

-4. We will expect all customers to respect other pickers and are responsible for observing social distancing rules staying 2m away.
+2. We will expect all customers to respect other pickers.

-We thank you for your cooperation and hope your enjoy your PYO!
+We thank you for your cooperation and hope your enjoy your PYO experience!